adityachakra16/curated/README.md

 ### **3. User Guidance**

 The user is given a proper tutorial when they first visit and sign in our app.
-We also have hints at various sections which indicating the requirements.
+We also have hints at various sections which indicate the requirements.

 **Initial Tutorial**
 ![Gitcoin interface](app/public/appimg2.JPG)